 Clear signs enable advanced scenarios such as building funnels.
 To build a funnel, a series of intents is created to represent the steps in the funnel.
 Later steps in the funnel are added as clear sign inputs to the earlier steps, resulting in a funnel where only the current stage has a score.
 Clear signs can also be useful to prevent conflicting actions from being suggested.

-It can be desirable to decay visitor scores over time so that newer activities are stronger than older ones.
-With default settings, Context does not perform decay but it is a simple addition to the configuration to add a decay algorithm.
+It can help to decay visitor scores over time so that newer activities are stronger than older ones.
+With default settings, Context doesn't perform decay but it's a simple addition to the configuration to add a decay algorithm.
 Context ships with a simple linear decay implementation that decays scores at a linear rate the longer a visitor is inactive.
 With default linear decay settings of a 1-day grace period, 30-day decay duration, and 95% decay cap for example:

 - Return visit in less than 1 day: no decay - within grace period